staticdeploy/staticdeploy/website/docs/reference-entities.md

 automatically when deploying a bundle with the `deploy` command of the StaticDeploy cli.

-Entrypoints may also specify a `redirectTo`.
-If a `redirectTo` is specified, for that entrypoint the StaticDeploy's backend doesn't serve a static bundle, but instead issues a 302 with the `redirectTo` as `Location`.
+Entrypoints may specify a `redirectTo`, instead of a `bundleId`.
+If a `redirectTo` is specified, for that entrypoint StaticDeploy doesn't serve a static bundle, but instead issues a 302 with the `redirectTo` as `Location`.

 ### Apps